 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in London and nearby
+Top Coworking Spaces in London and Nearby

-Recent Reviews in London
+Recent Reviews of Shared Office Space in London

 In the southwestern area of Ontario, London is quite often overlooked on the tourist radar.
 With a history stretching back to the late 1700s, it was usurped by Toronto and appears to rest in the shadows of the big city that is just down the highway.
 It is where you can take a deep breath of fresh air as the concrete jungle of downtown offers up a quaint historical building or a lush small park to break up the city's mass.
 Sitting by two branches of the Thames River, there are numerous parks and pathways to stroll or bike along.
 Nicknamed the "Forest City" for the fact that the community has planted 1,000 trees on an annual basis, it is not your typical urban landscape of a city.